elamaran619/amazon-quicksight-user-guide/doc_source/adding-drill-downs.md

 # Adding Drill\-Downs to Visual Data in Amazon QuickSight<a name="adding-drill-downs"></a>

-All visual types except pivot tables offer the ability to create a hierarchy of fields for a visual element, and then to drill down to see data at different levels of the hierarchy\.
-For example, you could associate the country, state, and city fields with the X axis on a bar chart, then drill down or up to see data at each of those levels\.
-As you drill down each level, the data displayed is refined by the value of the element you drill down on\.
-For example, if you drill down to city on the bar that represents California at the state level, you get data on all of the cities in California\.
+All visual types except pivot tables offer the ability to create a hierarchy of fields for a visual element\.
+The hierarchy lets you drill down to see data at different levels of the hierarchy\.
+For example, you could associate the country, state, and city fields with the X axis on a bar chart\.
+Then, you could drill down or up to see data at each of those levels\.
+As you drill down each level, the data displayed is refined by the value in the field you drill down on\.
+For example, if you drill down on the state of California, you see data on all of the cities in California\.

-The field wells you can use to create drill\-downs varies by visual type, so refer to the topic for a given visual type to learn more about its drill\-down support\.
+The field wells you can use to create drill\-downs varies by visual type\.
+Refer to the topic on each visual type to learn more about its drill\-down support\.

-Drill\-down functionality is added automatically when you associate a date field with the drill\-down field well of a visual\.
+Drill\-down functionality is added automatically for dates when you associate a date field with the drill\-down field well of a visual\.
 In this case, you can always drill up and down through the levels of date granularity \(year, month, week, day, and hour\)\.
+Drill\-down functionality is also added automatically for geospatial groupings, after you define these in the data set\.

 Use the following table to identify the field wells/on\-visual editors that support drill\-down for each visual type\.